jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - higher orbit, additional delay/weaker signal
         - GEO: geostationary orbit (35768 km)
             - maintain a fixed position above a terrestrial location, and ground stations can use fixed antennas
-            - larger transmissino footprint than MEO, but higher latency
+            - larger transmission footprint than MEO, but higher latency

 ### Cellular Networks
 - A cellular network or a wireless network is the primary communications technology used by many mobile devices